metrorailings/OwlBlog/content/posts/week-5-insights.md

 Excellent series of play calls from Pittsburgh.
 The Steelers used a play-action with lead blockers to fool Philly's defense to shift one way so as to open up a wide lane for an end-around going the other way.
 Then the Steelers stacked four receivers to one side for a screen ending in a touchdown.

 Wentz's footwork is really questionable.

+Misdirection is once again working well in the Steelers' favor here.
+A big play-action misdirection led to a big penalty against Philadelphia that set up the Steelers for a goal-to-go situation.

+Chase Claypool is the real deal for the Pittsburgh Steelers.

+Roethlisberger and the coaches seem to think Darius Slay is a real liability for the Philadelphia Eagles.